sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

 ## Controller

 The [controller](https://kubernetes.io/docs/concepts/architecture/controller/) pattern is widely used in the Kubernetes ecosystem.
-It's based around the idea of a _control loop_.
+It's based on the idea of a _control loop_.

 1. Figure out the target state, as defined by some resources defined in the cluster
 2. Determine the current situation
 3. If 1 and 2 diverge, change the system so that they match
 4. Repeat the loop

 Coming back to networking, the Ingress Controller handles the relationship between Ingress resources and the NGINX configuration.
-You declare what you expect to have, and the controller goes to work to morph that into a functional reverse proxy.
+You declare what you expect to have, and the controller goes to work to morph that into a functioning reverse proxy.

 <figure class="figure">
   <img src="./images/controller.png" alt="Controller Loop" />